huggingface/dataset-viewer/README.md

 ### /valid

-> Give the list of the valid datasets
+> Give the list of the valid datasets.
+A dataset is considered valid if `/splits` and `/rows` for all the splits return a valid response.
+Note that stalled cache entries are considered valid.

 Example: https://datasets-preview.huggingface.tech/valid